 [To read more about Hebrew names and name tags, click here.]

-Phase 1: Identifying Students By Name would work for a kick off the year first day/s lesson/s.
+Phase 1: Identifying Students By Name would work to kick off the year’s first day/s lesson/s.

 T: Where is Yosi [pointing to first name on chart]?

 T: Are you [pointing to student] Yosi?
 S: No.

 T: You’re not Yosi…Hmmm.
 [Approaches a different student, points] Are you Yosi?
 S: No.